MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/3-NavTables/README.md

 In this lesson, you will:

+> [!div class="checklist"]
-* Create a navigation table for a fixed set of queries
+> * Create a navigation table for a fixed set of queries
-* Test the navigation table in Power BI Desktop
+> * Test the navigation table in Power BI Desktop

 This lesson adds a navigation table to the TripPin connector created in the [previous lesson](../2-Rest/README.md).
 When your connector used the `OData.Feed` function ([Part 1](../1-OData/README.md)), you received the navigation table “for free”, as derived from the OData service’s $metadata document.
 When you moved to the `Web.Contents` function ([Part 2](../2-Rest/README.md)), you lost the built-in navigation table.
-In this lesson, you'll take a set of fixed queries you created in Power BI Desktop and add the appropriate metadata for Power Query to popup the **Navigator** dialog for our data source function.
+In this lesson, you'll take a set of fixed queries you created in Power BI Desktop and add the appropriate metadata for Power Query to popup the **Navigator** dialog for your data source function.

 See the [Navigation Table documentation](../../../HandlingNavigationTables.md) for more information about using navigation tables.